 I offer clients an initial free face to face consultation.
 The purpose of the initial consultation is to discuss how the case is likely to proceed in the early stages and to make sure that it is a suitable case for public access.
 I am happy to meet clients outside normal working hours in the evenings and, if necessary, at weekends.
-I deal with clients on first name terms and it is important to me to build a good working relationship with clients so that they can speak to me openly.
-I tell clients frankly how I see their cases and will tell a client at an early stage if I believe that a case does not have a reasonable chance of success.
+I deal with clients on first name terms and it is important to me to build a good working relationship with clients so that they can speak to me frankly.
+I tell clients how I see their cases frankly and will tell a client at an early stage if I believe that a case does not have a reasonable chance of success.
 I like to explore every avenue to achieve an early settlement of cases to save clients costs and the stress of litigation.
-However, if a settlement is not achievable, I fight cases hard in court.
+However, if a settlement is not achievable, I fight cases hard in court

 I am easily accessible.
 I take telephone calls and answer emails or text messages at any time of day.
 I see clients whenever they want to see me, subject to court and other professional commitments.
 I explain how I charge my fees and take into account my clients' financial position and the affordability of my fees.
-I prefer to agree fees on a step by step basis rather than agreeing fees for work, which is a long way off or agreeing fees for multiple tasks.
-But, if a client prefers, I can charge an all in fee for a case or a part of a case.
+I prefer to agree fees on a step by step basis rather than agreeing fees for work, which is a long way off, agreeing fees for multiple tasks.
+If a client prefers, I can charge an all in fee for a case or a part of a case.
 I ask for my fees to be paid upfront before I start work.

 What my clients say

 "Accessible, punctual, patient and willing to simplify often complicated legal language"

 "Easy manner, tenacious and a good cross examiner"